 Sibling Connections currently offers four programs for reuniting siblings who have been separated by their placement in foster care.

-Camp to Belong MA (CTB MA): We bring 100+ siblings currently separated by foster care placements from across the state to a week-long overnight summer camp, currently held at Camp Matoaka in Smithfield, ME.
+Sibling Connections Camp: We bring over 100 siblings currently separated by foster care placements from across Massachusetts to a week-long overnight summer camp in the lakes region of Maine.

-Youth Leadership Program (YLP): As a part of Camp to Belong MA, we have developed a Leadership and Counselor in Training program for our campers who are “aging out” of foster care.
-The goal of the program is to provide an additional support system for our long term campers and to invite them to remain part of the CTB family by becoming camp counselors after graduating from YLP at the age of 21.
+Youth Leadership Program (YLP): As a part of Sibling Connections Camp, we have developed a Peer Leadership Training program for our campers who are “aging out” of foster care.
+The goal of the program is to provide an additional support system for our long time campers and to invite them to remain part of the Sibling Connections’ family by becoming camp counselors after graduating from YLP at the age of 21.

 We work closely with DCF social workers, caregivers, and other stakeholders to screen youth for acceptance into our programs.
 We strive to be as inclusive as possible but our programs do not offer therapeutic interventions.
 We use the following guidelines to determine the fit for our programs: